 Isolation of nucleic acids from diverse biospecimen samples

-The DNA/RNA purification core features instruments that allow extraction of nucleic acids from a larger variety of tissues, at a higher throughput, and at a more competitive price.
+The DNA/RNA purification core has instruments that allow the extraction of nucleic acids from a larger variety of tissues, at high throughput, and at a competitive price.

-We also offer DNA and RNA QC, low and medium throughput SNP genotyping (1-30 SNPs), APOE genotyping, Sanger sequencing, sample storage, DNA/RNA normalization, and DNA/RNA plating for transfer to GTAC@MGI (or another service provider) for genotyping or sequencing.
+We also offer DNA and RNA QC, low and medium throughput SNP genotyping (1-30 SNPs), APOE genotyping, Sanger sequencing, DNA/RNA normalization, and DNA/RNA plating for transfer to GTAC@MGI (or another service provider) for genotyping or sequencing.
 Recently added services include controlled temperature plasma and CSF aliquoting for OMIC data generation, extended BioBank sample storage, and PBMC isolation.

 For a complete list of services and current prices please check the Current Fee Schedule